textileio/powergate/cli-docs/pow/pow_wallet_addrs.md

 ## pow wallet addrs

-Print all wallet addresses for the current storage profile
+Print all wallet addresses for the current user

 ### Synopsis

-Print all wallet addresses for the current storage profile
+Print all wallet addresses for the current user

 ```
 pow wallet addrs [flags]